RevealBi/Documentation/en/javascript/getting-started-angular.md

 <div #revealView style="height: 100vh; width: 100%; position:relative;"></div>
 ```

 2 - Open and modify the `src/app/app.component.ts` file.
 First, we need to make sure that we can use jQuery by declaring a new variable named `$`, of type `any`, at the top of the file just under the import statements.
-This will make sure TypeScript will complile our JavaScript.
+This will make sure TypeScript will compile our JavaScript.

 ```ts
 declare let $: any;